yg211/bert_nli/README.md

 # BERT-based NLI model

-This project includes a natural language inference (NLI) model, developed by fine-tuning Transformers on the SNLI and MultiNLI datasets.
+This project includes a natural language inference (NLI) model, developed by fine-tuning Transformers on the SNLI, MultiNLI and Hans datasets.

 **Highlighted Features**

 * Models based on BERT-(base, large) and ALBERT-(base,large)
 * Implemented using *PyTorch* (1.5.0)
-* *Low memory requirements*: Using *mixed-precision* (nvidia apex) and [checkpoint](https://pytorch.org/docs/stable/checkpoint.html) to reduce the GPU memory consumption; training the bert/albert-large model consumes less than **5GB** GPU memory.
+* *Low memory requirements*: Using *mixed-precision* (nvidia apex) and [checkpoint](https://pytorch.org/docs/stable/checkpoint.html) to reduce the GPU memory consumption; training the bert/albert-large model only requires around **6GB** GPU memory (with batch size 8).
-* *Easy inerface*: A straightforward interface is provided to use the trained models
+* *Easy inerface*: A user-friendly interface is provided to use the trained models
-* *All source code*: All source code for training the models are provided
+* *All source code*: All source code for training and testing the models is provided

 Contact person: Yang Gao, yang.gao@rhul.ac.uk